elisoncrum/piipan/docs/openapi/generated/duplicate-participation-api/openapi.md

 }
 ```

-> A query returning multiple matches for one record
+> A query for one individual returning multiple matches

 ```json
 {